How to manage your worries and stress

 Ways to feel better

 It is important to take some time to just feel better.
-Think about what helps you to feel better and improve your wellbeing.
-Think about each part of wellbeing, emotional, psychological and physical and an activity you can do to support each of these parts of your wellbeing.
+What helps you to feel good?
+Think about each type of wellbeing: emotional, physical and psychological.
+They are all parts of your overall wellbeing.
+Find an activity to support each one.

 For inspiration, look at our wellbeing cards.

-This resource was made with support from the British Red Cross pyschosocial team.
+This resource was made with support from the British Red Cross psychosocial team.